 Designating specific stakeholders to take ownership of cyber risk management creates accountability, communicates the importance of these efforts, and enables the board to stay on top of cyber risks that could affect operations.

-Notes Lewis, “It’s incumbent upon the board to have someone with cybersecurity expertise among their ranks to ensure this risk stays on their radar.”
+Notes Hogg, “It’s incumbent upon the board to have someone with cybersecurity expertise among their ranks to ensure this risk stays on their radar.”

 Whether it’s a designated board member with cyber expertise or a cross-functional subcommittee, these stakeholders should have access to reports on the company’s cyber initiatives, with data from the CISO and other senior leadership.
 It’s also important to put formal reporting processes in place, especially for subcommittees that may not take part in all board-level initiatives.